-During the year, in consideration of the Bank's surplus capital as compared to the regulatory capital requirements, the Board took a decision to return some of the surplus capital back to the shareholder i.e., Parent Bank.
-The Bank has returned ordinary equity share capital, part of Tier 1 capital, of USD 200.0 million (FY2021: NIL) to its shareholders during the year, post receipt of requisite approvals including regulatory and court approval for reduction of capital.
-The Board has recommended a final dividend payment of USD 10.0 million (FY2021: NIL) for the year on the ordinary shares of the Bank denominated in USD currency, subject to necessary approval.
-The financial statements for the year ended March 31, 2022 do not reflect this dividend, as it is subject to approval by shareholders at the AGM.
-In line with the CRD IV requirements, as at March 31, 2022 the total capital ratio was 23.0% with a Tier 1 ratio of 17.8% (FY2021: 28.3% and 23.8%).
+The Board has recommended a final dividend payment of USD 10.0 million (FY2022: USD 10 million) for the year on the ordinary shares of the Bank, subject to necessary approval.
+The financial statements for the year ended March 31, 2023 do not reflect this dividend, as it is subject to approval by shareholders at the AGM.
+In line with the CRD IV requirements, as at March 31, 2023 the total capital ratio was 27.1% with a Tier 1 ratio of 21.5% (FY2021: 23.0% and 17.8%).

 The Bank is currently not subject to the minimum UK leverage ratio requirement of 3.25% published by PRA in its policy statement in October 2021 and effective from January 1, 2022.
 The PRA expects that firms not in scope of the leverage ratio minimum capital requirement and buffers should manage their leverage risk so that their leverage ratio does not ordinarily fall below 3.25%.
-The Bank has complied with PRA's expectation and has maintained its leverage ratio adequately above the expected level of 3.25% throughout the year
+The Bank has complied with PRA's expectation and has maintained its leverage ratio adequately above the expected level of 3.25%.